 Not everyone will notice if you do them — but some people are hypersensitive when they are exposed to these habits.
 For the hypersensitive type, if you do these things in your interview, your interviewer might be unreasonably annoyed.
 Not your fault if they are, but anything you can do to make your interview come across as professional and polished will end up in your favor.

-Here’s one habit we see lots of times, predominantly in younger people though not exlusively.
-It’s called up-speak, where every sentence ends with a question mark.
+Here’s one habit that can be irritating when on the receiving end: It’s called up-speak, where every sentence ends with a question mark.
 This is a brief overview of the issue which offers advice on how to change it.

 Verbal tics are those filler words (um, ah, like) that we use when we don’t really know what to say.
 One way to help with this is starting now — today — slow down your speech when you’re talking to people.
 Listen for the words that you use, and the way that you use them.